What We Do

-Program models are shared types of programming.
-We operate two basic types of program models as well as several unique signature program models:
+We operate two basic types of programming, as well as several unique signature program models:

 Conservation crew programming is a team-based experience where a cohort of peers work on conservation service projects such as traditional trail work, fence construction and maintenance, fire fuels reduction/mitigation/rehab, habitat and watershed restoration, historic preservation, invasive species management, inventory and mapping, mining reclamation/restoration, parks/campground maintenance and tree planting and seeding.